-The smallest and the last of Dublin’s great Georgian squares was completed in 1825.
-It’s also the only one where the central garden is...
+The smallest of Dublin’s great Georgian squares was completed in 1825.
+It’s the only one left where the central garden is still the...

 Royal Hibernian Academy (RHA) Gallagher Gallery